 - Undergraduate students from any faculty are eligible to apply

-- Currently 2nd year status or higher (including students finishing their degree requirements this term and graduating in May)
+- Year 2 standing or higher (including students finishing their degree requirements and graduating in May)

-- Students who have received funding for another Universities Canada funded program are not eligible to receive funding for this program
+- Students who have received major funding for another international program through Go Global are not eligible to receive funding for this program (e.g. Corbett Fellowship, Choquette Award, GSO funding, ARA funding)

 Funding